leekarensl/leekarensl.github.io/_posts/2023-03-17-employee-churn-prediction.md

 ![alt text](/img/posts/rf2-classification-feature-importance.png "Random Forest Feature Importance Plot")

 <br>
-It appears that Age, Job Satisfaction and Job Experience (Total Working Years, Years at Company) are the top drivers in explaining employee churn.
+According to the Random Forest algorithim, it appears that Age, Job Satisfaction and Job Experience (Total Working Years, Years at Company) are the top drivers in explaining employee churn.
+This matches our earlier findings!

 ___
 <br>
 # Application <a name="modelling-application"></a>

-We now have a model object, and the required pre-processing steps to use this model for the next time the company receives new employee data.
+We now have our findings as well as our model object, and the required pre-processing steps to use this model for the next time the company receives new employee data.
 When this is ready to launch we can feed the neccessary employee information, obtaining predicted probabilities for each employee leaving.
+We will also share our insights from the dataset with the client for them to take action.
+Perhaps communication on role expectations or company culture can be made clearer at the start of the recruitment funnel to reduce employee attrition on the first year.
+Further data collection will also be useful in understanding and improving employees' job satisfaction score.
+Some examples include but not limiting to job autonomy, workload, relationship with manager, development opportunities etc.

 ___
 <br>